oshi97/anime-over-time/README.md

  *   5. (yes the 5 is intentional) We will highlight the periods of before during and after covid.
 As well as perhaps genshin impact and... vtubers?
  * 3. Is anime getting better?
  *   a.
 The rating of the number 1 show every season.
-Individually, and also, adjusted by membership counts.
+Individually, and also, adjusted by membership counts. actually looking back I'm not sure why I cared to adjust by membership counts...? or what that even really means anymore?
+ Did I mean I would multiply it by the membership count?
+A sort of, "total number of rating points given" to a season as a whole?
+ I don't know if I like that...
  *   b.
 The average rating of the top 10 shows every season.
 Similarly adjusted both ways.
  *   c.
 Every show in a season.
 Adjusted both ways.
  * 4. Is anime more "serious?"